-The Foundation is committed to having processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
+The Foundation is committed to having processes in place for continuous vigilance, (including in relation to matters that may arise online which may have implications for the safeguarding of children), maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
 It is important that all staff and volunteers at the Foundation have appropriate training and induction so that they understand their roles and responsibilities and are confident about carrying them out.
 Staff, pupils and parents should feel confident that they can raise issues or concerns about the safety or welfare of children and that they will be listened to and taken seriously.
 That can be achieved by maintaining an ethos of safeguarding and promoting the welfare of children and young people and protecting staff which is supported by: